Table des matières

 The Profiler is ready, so let's connect to the game.
-To get a better overview while playing, it's advised to set up Wwise and Unity next to each other, or on two separate screens, so you can watch both the Advanced Profiler and the Game view simultaneously.
+To get a better overview while playing, consider positioning Wwise and Unity next to each other, so you can look at the Advanced Profiler and the Game view simultaneously.

 Remote Connect to the Wwise Adventure Game (editor), and Play the Scene in Unity.

 In the Training area, run to a stone and attack it.

 When attacking, look in the Advanced Profiler > Voices Graph.
 All Wwise objects triggered from the Player_WeaponSwing Event are now routed through the Training aux bus and receiving a Wwise RoomVerb Effect.